What Is Social Media Community Management?

 • Create a sense of belonging, going beyond simply offering a service or a product.

-Below, we highlight some of the basic steps involved.
+Below, we highlight some of the basic steps involved:

 1. Set Your Objectives

-Still, defining what you want to achieve with your community helps lay down the foundation for your strategy, influencing the platform you choose, the kind of content you want to push there, and more.
+These are just a few examples; your objectives will most likely be different, depending on your project or brand.
+Defining what you want to achieve with your community helps lay the foundation for your strategy, influencing the platform you choose, the kind of content you post, and more.

 2. Pinpoint Your Audience